Genesis1231/eva/README.md

 ```
 ### 📷 Setup Photo ID and Voice ID
 EVA can recognize faces and voices of different people.
-- Setup photo IDs by adding clear frontal photos in app/data/pid/, name the file with your name.
+- Setup photo IDs by adding a photo with clear face in app/data/pid/.
-- Setup voice IDs by adding recorded speech audio(more than 10s) in app/data/void/ and modify the database.
+- Setup voice IDs by adding recorded speech audio(more than 10s) in app/data/void/.
-- Update the 'ids' table in app/data/database/eva.db
+- You have to update the 'ids' table in app/data/database/eva.db to link your name to the filename.

 ### 🎤 Speech Voice
-You can customize EVA's voice by changing the TTS class in app/utils/tts/ folder. model_elevenlabs.py, model_openai.py or model_coqui.py.
+You can customize EVA's voice by changing voice IDs in the TTS class in app/utils/tts/ folder. model_elevenlabs.py, model_openai.py or model_coqui.py.
 Please refer to the official document of these models for the voice ID options.